Khiaotic/VRG-RANKER/README.md

 Link to APP: https://vrgranker.herokuapp.com/

 User Story
-AS a client,I WANT to be able to look for new virtual reality games, see their rankings among others, and vote on games myself.
+AS a client,I WANT to be able to sign up or log in the site.
+I WANT to look for new virtual reality games, see their rankings among others, and vote on games myself.

 📋Table of Contents
 -License